ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+12 TypeScript Tricks Senior Software Engineers Use in Production - <a href="https://medium.com/@johirbuet/12-typescript-tricks-senior-software-engineers-use-in-production-e7b3a14b1c1b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Md Johirul Islam`**

+<blockquote>Practical patterns for safer APIs, clearer domain models, and code that survives large teams
+Continue reading on Medium »</blockquote>

+<h3>2.
 Cursor vs Claude Code vs Codex: Which AI Tool Should JavaScript Developers Use? - <a href="https://javascript.plainenglish.io/cursor-vs-claude-code-vs-codex-which-ai-tool-should-javascript-developers-use-68db3c683e95?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Huzair Awan`**

 <blockquote>Editor-first or agent-first — which workflow makes more sense for modern JavaScript development?
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
+<h3>3.
 What Building Three JavaScript Games Taught Me About State - <a href="https://medium.com/@araceli.fradejas/what-building-three-javascript-games-taught-me-about-state-46d125e4c984?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Araceli Fradejas Muñoz`**

 <blockquote>Events, rules, localStorage and the moment when a playful interface becomes a small software system
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 Var, Let and Const — JavaScript Interview Questions & Answers — Part 2 - <a href="https://medium.com/@beyondcoding.dev/var-let-and-const-javascript-interview-questions-answers-part-2-4d2425dc0edb?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Beyond Coding`**

 <blockquote>Let and const declarations are stored in the separate memory space allocated for their specific block/lexical environment and are not…
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>5.
 9 VS Code Extensions for JavaScript That Are Actually Worth It (And 4 to Skip) - <a href="https://liu-111.medium.com/9-vs-code-extensions-for-javascript-that-are-actually-worth-it-and-4-to-skip-f3206d1ddf4d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jesse L`**

 <blockquote>Hi everyone, welcome back.
 Today, I will be going over VS Code extensions for JavaScript — what each one does, why you’d want it, and…
 Continue reading on Medium »</blockquote>

-<h3>5.
-AI Can Write JavaScript — So What Should JavaScript Developers Learn Next? - <a href="https://javascript.plainenglish.io/ai-can-write-javascript-so-what-should-javascript-developers-learn-next-929ec10f82fc?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Huzair Awan`**

-<blockquote>When generating code becomes cheap, understanding systems becomes the valuable skill.
-Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>